• Employee turnover is the cyclical process of hiring, losing, and replacing employees.

 4. Offer flexible work arrangements

-As a result, companies should abandon a one-size-fits-all approach to how work gets done, focus on results, and let employees decide how they work best, whether remotely, in-office, or hybrid.
+As a result, companies should abandon a one-size-fits-all approach to how work gets done, focus on results, and let employees decide how they work best.
+This could include offering:

 5. Develop a (better) benefits and compensation strategy